 Spring in the garden at Uppark

 As the winter chill begins to fade away and the days grow longer, the welcome arrival of spring gives visitors plenty to look forward to at Uppark.
-Our garden and woodland is bursting with life from the spring bulbs in the garden to the local hares which can sometimes be seen first thing in the morning hopping around the South Meadow.
+Our garden and woodland is bursting with life from the spring bulbs in the garden to the hares which can sometimes be seen first thing in the morning around the South Meadow.

 Spring displays in this formal landscape garden pack a punch this year, courtesy of 8,000 new bulbs that were planted last autumn.
 Pure white scented narcissi Thalia and Ice Follies greet you as you arrive at the main gates.
 The driveway and café frontage are packed with fragrant creamy coloured variety W.P Milner so you can enjoy the scent and colour of spring as you tuck into fresh home-made cake and scones from Uppark’s café.